qalle2/nes-util/README.md

 ## nesgenie_verconv.py
 ```
-usage: nesgenie_verconv.py [-h] [-s SLICE_LENGTH] [-d MAX_DIFFERENT_BYTES]
+usage: nesgenie_verconv.py [-h] [-s SLICE_LENGTH] [-d MAX_DIFFERENT_BYTES] [-v] code file1 file2
-                           [-v]
-                           code file1 file2

-Read two versions (e.g. Japanese and US) of the same NES game in iNES format
-(.nes) and a Game Genie code for one of the versions.
-Output the equivalent
+Convert an NES Game Genie code from one version of a game to another using both iNES ROM files
-code for the other version of the game.
-Technical explanation: decode the
-code; find out PRG ROM addresses affected in file1; see what's in and around
+(.nes).
+Technical explanation: decode the code; find out PRG ROM addresses affected in file1; see
-them; look for similar bytestrings in file2's PRG ROM; convert the addresses
+what's in and around them; look for similar bytestrings in file2's PRG ROM; convert the addresses
 back into CPU addresses; encode them into codes.

 positional arguments:
-  code                  An NES Game Genie code that is known to work with
+  code                  An NES Game Genie code that is known to work with file1.
+Six-letter codes
-                        file1.
-Six-letter codes are not allowed if file1 uses
-                        PRG ROM bankswitching.
+                        are not allowed if file1 uses PRG ROM bankswitching.
   file1                 An iNES ROM file (.nes) to read.
-The game your code is
-                        known to work with.
+The game your code is known to work with.
   file2                 Another iNES ROM file (.nes) to read.
-The equivalent
+The equivalent code for this game
-                        code for this game will be searched for.
+                        will be searched for.

 optional arguments:
   -h, --help            show this help message and exit
   -s SLICE_LENGTH, --slice-length SLICE_LENGTH
-                        How many PRG ROM bytes to compare both before and
-                        after the relevant byte (that is, total number of
+                        How many PRG ROM bytes to compare both before and after the relevant byte
-                        bytes compared is twice this value, plus one).
-Fewer
+                        (that is, total number of bytes compared is twice this value, plus one).
-                        bytes will be compared if the relevant byte is too
+                        Fewer bytes will be compared if the relevant byte is too close to start or
-                        close to start or end of PRG ROM.
+                        end of PRG ROM.
 1 to 20, default=4.
 Decrease to get more results.
   -d MAX_DIFFERENT_BYTES, --max-different-bytes MAX_DIFFERENT_BYTES
-                        Maximum number of non-matching bytes allowed in each
+                        Maximum number of non-matching bytes allowed in each pair of PRG ROM
-                        pair of PRG ROM slices to compare.
-(The relevant byte
-                        must always match.)
-Minimum=0, default=1,
+                        slices to compare.
+(The relevant byte must always match.)
+Minimum=0,
-                        maximum=twice --slice-length, minus one.
-Increase to
+                        default=1, maximum=twice --slice-length, minus one.
+Increase to get more
-                        get more results.
+                        results.
   -v, --verbose         Print more information.
-Note: all printed numbers are
+Note: all printed numbers are hexadecimal.
-                        hexadecimal.
 ```

 ## nes.asm